Marsh Exterior CleaningMarsh Exterior Cleaning

 This combination of extreme heat and minimal pressure is what makes DOFF uniquely suitable for surfaces that would be damaged by conventional methods.
 The heat breaks molecular bonds in biological growth, paint films, and atmospheric deposits, allowing them to be flushed away without any mechanical force acting on the substrate.

 On sandstone facades, DOFF removes black biological crust — the hard, dark layer formed by centuries of pollution and biological activity — revealing the original warm tones of the stone beneath.
-This process is standard practice on Georgian, Victorian, and Edwardian buildings across Liverpool & the North West and the North West.
+This process is standard practice on Georgian, Victorian, and Edwardian buildings across Liverpool and the North West.

 Terracotta and faience — glazed architectural ceramics common on Victorian and Edwardian commercial buildings — require extremely careful treatment.
 DOFF's low-pressure delivery avoids chipping or crazing glazed surfaces while effectively removing surface contamination.

 Modern applications include cleaning polished granite, coated aluminium cladding, GRC panels, and reconstituted stone.
-We also use DOFF for removing chewing gum from commercial paving — a frequent requirement for retail centres and hospitality venues.
+We also use DOFF for removing chewing gum from commercial paving.

 For large-scale projects, we work alongside scaffolding contractors and access specialists to ensure complete coverage of multi-storey elevations.
 Our team holds IPAF, PASMA, and working-at-height certifications as standard.